jashi2016/UserManagement/README.md

 updateUserInfo: to update user details with id of the user http://localhost:8080/updateUserInfo/{<userId>}

-**pass user details as a object through RequestBody
+**pass user details as a object through RequestBody to udate details

 deleteUser: delete existing user with given id http://localhost:8080/deleteUser?id=<userId>